Information Technology Services Operations Manual - Master Data Management, Data Classification and Usage, and Data Storage

 University data All data owned or licensed by the University

-2.5 Procedure Statement
+2.5 Manual Statement

-This procedure provides the following set of guiding principles to maximise the University’s data management capabilities to manage the needs of students, staff and other members of the University’s community who create, receive, store, access, transmit, use, or dispose of data as part of their relationship to the University noting that both the types of data and requirements will differ:
+This manual provides the following set of guiding principles to maximise the University’s data management capabilities to manage the needs of students, staff and other members of the University’s community who create, receive, store, access, transmit, use, or dispose of data as part of their relationship to the University noting that both the types of data and requirements will differ:

-Principle Demonstrated By:
+Principle Demonstrated by:

 Any record generated as a result of University activities is an official record under the Public Records Act 1973 (Victoria) and must be created, captured, stored and effectively managed within the University’s approved data storage and records management systems

-• Utilising secure and reliable storage platform/s to manage data centrally – refer Section 4: Data Storage; data stored on local PCs and laptops is the responsibility of the user and should be transferred to University’s sanctioned storage
+• utilising secure and reliable storage platform/s to manage data centrally – refer Section 4: Data Storage; data stored on local PCs and laptops is the responsibility of the user and should be transferred to University’s sanctioned storage

-• Capturing the activities and functions of the University to adequately represent institutional memory
+• capturing the activities and functions of the University to adequately represent institutional memory

 The University’s data classification scheme standardises records’ structures and descriptions by contextualising the records within functions and activities

-• Classifying data utilising the University’s information security classification so that it may be managed and secured in a manner appropriate with its sensitivity and importance - refer Section 4: Data Storage
+• classifying data utilising the University’s information security classification so that it may be managed and secured in a manner appropriate with its sensitivity and importance - refer Section 4: Data Storage

-• Categorising and using files consistently within the established classification scheme – refer Section 3: Data Classification and Usage
+• categorising and using files consistently within the established classification scheme – refer Section 3: Data Classification and Usage

 The University protects the confidentiality of personal and health information it collects for both its own operations and the conduct of research

-• Ensuring that all personal and health data is stored in accordance with the Australian Privacy Principles, Ethical Conduct and other standards related to health records, as appropriate
+• ensuring that all personal and health data is stored in accordance with the Australian Privacy Principles, Ethical Conduct and other standards related to health records, as appropriate

-• Storing completed participant consent forms required in the conduct of researchprojects, clinical trials or other approved University activities eg Open Days in accordance with National Guidelines and Standards
+• storing completed participant consent forms required in the conduct of researchprojects, clinical trials or other approved University activities eg Open Days in accordance with National Guidelines and Standards

 Ownership and rights associated with data created, collected and stored is clarified and managed appropriately

-• Facilitating appropriate management of all data created or collected
+• facilitating appropriate management of all data created or collected

-• Determining inclusion of appropriate/sufficient details to ensure storage and access to records in accordance with any contractual agreements or sponsorship
+• determining inclusion of appropriate/sufficient details to ensure storage and access to records in accordance with any contractual agreements or sponsorship

-• Ensuring that scholarly works and data created by staff or students is owned by their creator/s unless the status is otherwise altered giving intellectual property rights to the University
+• ensuring that scholarly works and data created by staff or students is owned by their creator/s unless the status is otherwise altered giving intellectual property rights to the University

 The legal context for the collection, management, storage and use of data is considered and addressed

-• Identifying data which is likely to pose legal issues to ensure storage and access options are suitably managed
+• identifying data which is likely to pose legal issues to ensure storage and access options are suitably managed

-• Ensuring that any legal issues relevant to the collection, management and storage of data are addressed
+• ensuring that any legal issues relevant to the collection, management and storage of data are addressed

 Extensive metadata is built around the data to ensure quality information about its provenance, legal and technical framework, access rights, publication and disposal in line with relevant metadata standards

-• Collecting and publishing metadata related to the data
+• collecting and publishing metadata related to the data

-• Keeping good records and contextual information to ensure data is easy to locate and accessible into the future
+• keeping good records and contextual information to ensure data is easy to locate and accessible into the future

-• Incorporating structured metadata eg properties which include title, author, subject, keywords, version control information, dates and additional comments within agreed standardised vocabularies and ontologies
+• incorporating structured metadata eg properties which include title, author, subject, keywords, version control information, dates and additional comments within agreed standardised vocabularies and ontologies

 Long term storage, archiving and disposal requirements are identified and implemented

-• Managing appropriately the transition of data along the curation continuum eg private to public domain
+• managing appropriately the transition of data along the curation continuum eg private to public domain

-• Retaining data in compliance with minimum regulatory or funding retention periods eg five years to perpetuity and within legal and ethical requirements
+• retaining data in compliance with minimum regulatory or funding retention periods eg five years to perpetuity and within legal and ethical requirements

-• Disposing of data in an appropriate manner in accordance with the University’s Records Management Procedure
+• disposing of data in an appropriate manner in accordance with the University’s Records Management Procedure

 Data disaster recovery and activity continuity planning is in place

-• Ensuring each organisational unit has created and continues to maintain a current business continuity plan
+• ensuring each organisational unit has created and continues to maintain a current business continuity plan

-• Backing up on premise and cloud storage data in accordance with the defined schedules and server cloud agreements
+• backing up on premise and cloud storage data in accordance with the defined schedules and server cloud agreements

-• Ensuring adequate measures are in place to prepare for and manage in the event of a disaster or disruption to facilitate the resumption of University activities and minimise threats to the University’s information assets
+• ensuring adequate measures are in place to prepare for and manage in the event of a disaster or disruption to facilitate the resumption of University activities and minimise threats to the University’s information assets

-3. Data Classification and Usage
+3. Data Classification

 3.1 Purpose